keboola/developers-docs/extend/registration/deployment.md

 {% endhighlight %}

 The above configuration defines that whenever you commit and push to the repository, the command `docker build --tag=my-application .` will get executed.
-If that command executes successfully and a tag was created, the `deploy.sh` script in the repository will be executed.
+If that command executes successfully and a tag is created, the `deploy.sh` script in the repository will be executed.
 Commit the deploy configuration to your application repository.

 ## Step 4 --- Configure Deploy Automation
 Go to [Travis CI](https://travis-ci.org/) and add a new repository: